shaikMoulanaAhammad/sample-/README.md

 # sample-
 this is my first repositary
+my name is al